-Donating appreciated stocks, mutual funds or bonds is an efficient way to contribute that can provide you with significant tax benefits.
+Donating appreciated stocks, mutual funds or bonds to charity is an efficient way to contribute that can provide you with significant tax benefits.
 You can make a gift of appreciated securities to Save the Children while avoiding capital gains tax, expanding your portfolio and/or obtaining a line of income.

 Giving a gift of appreciated securities can help Save the Children continue its lifesaving mission, support our programs and allow you to leave a lasting impact on children’s lives for years to come.

 To download our stock transfer instructions, please click here.

 If you are over the age of 70½ and have an Individual Retirement Account (IRA), then a gift from your account may provide the most significant tax savings of any charitable contribution.